ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

   * The LSP validates that the funding transaction, when constructed, has the same transaction ID as was sent in `funding_created`.
+  * The LSP validates that the signatures are valid for the funding transaction and that the transaction can be broadcasted.
-  * The LSP removes the association of the UTXOs involved with the channel open, so that abort no longer moves them to `bob_retried` state.
+  * The LSP moves the spent swap-in-potentiam UTXOs from the state `bob_provisionally_secured` to `bob_secured`.
   * The client also broadcasts the fully-signed channel funding transaction.
 * The LSP and client exchange `channel_ready` without waiting for